olcf/olcf-user-docs/services_and_applications/jupyter/overview.rst

 **Select the lab you would like and click "Start".**

-The CPU Lab provides a single default notebook/environment in the "launcher" page of the Jupyterlab interface.
+The CPU Lab provides a single default notebook/environment in the "launcher" page of the JupyterLab interface.
 The GPU Lab provides options for CUDA 10 and CUDA 11 environments.

-You can read about the environments more, below, in the "Conda Environments" section.
-In addtion, that section will show you how to create your own Conda Environments.
+You can read more about the environments, and how to create your own Conda environment, in the :ref:`conda-environments` section.

 Once inside the JupyterLab, please take a moment to explore the interface.